dave4506/bot-ux/README.md

 New UserState: the updated userState should have all the neccesary information to help generate the next message to send to the user.

-New Message: With the new userState, generate a new message in response to this new userState, here you can make API calls, and really any async actions.
+New Message: With the new userState, generate a new message in response to this new userState, here you can make API calls, and really any async actions to help create the write message.

+ ##TODO
+ -Finish README.md
+ -Add Yeoman generator
+ -add examples
+ -add unit tests